 The most recent comprehensive departmental self-study and review took place in Winter 2012.
-The offerings in the Core Program by the German Studies Department were mostly recently studied and reviewed, internally, in Fall 2019.
-Two new courses, GERM2203 and GERM2239, were approved by the UCRC in Fall 2019; GERM2203 has not yet be taught as an Arts Core course but is slated for Fall 2021.
-Additional proposals for Literature Core offerings from the German Studies Department are currently, or will presently be, under review by the UCRC.
+The offerings in the Core Program by the German Studies program were mostly recently studied and reviewed, internally, in Fall 2020.
+Three courses, GERM2221, GERM2240, and GERM17XX (a new course taught by Nick Block as an Enduring Questions course with Literature and EDJ credit; no course number yet assigned), were approved by the UCRC in Fall 2020 for their respective Core credits; GERM2203 is slated to be taught for the first time as an Arts Core course for Fall 2021.
+All proposals for Literature, Arts, and Engaging Difference and Justice Core offerings from the German Studies program have been reviewed successfully by the UCRC.